goksinb/news-app/README.md

-How to Start the App
+### How to Start the App

-1. Make sure you have Node.js and MongoDB installed.
+1. Install Node.js and MongoDB.

 2. Clone the repository and run the following in the project folder: